great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_edit_an_existing_expectationsuite.md

 ---
-title: How to Edit an ExpecationSuite in Python
+title: How to Edit an Expecation Suite
 tag: [how-to, getting started]
-description: Create and ExpectationsSuite with a DataAssistant, and examine, modify specific Expectations in the Suite.
+description: Create an Expectation Suite using a Validator.
+Then, examine and modify specific Expectations in the Suite.
 keywords: [Expectations, ExpectationsSuite]
 ---

-import Prerequisites from '/docs/components/_prerequisites.jsx' import PrerequisiteQuickstartGuideComplete from '/docs/components/prerequisites/_quickstart_completed.mdx' import IfYouStillNeedToSetupGX from '/docs/components/prerequisites/_if_you_still_need_to_setup_gx.md' import DataContextInitializeQuickOrFilesystem from '/docs/components/setup/link_lists/_data_context_initialize_quick_or_filesystem.mdx' import ConnectingToDataFluently from '/docs/components/connect_to_data/link_lists/_connecting_to_data_fluently.md'
+import Prerequisites from '/docs/components/_prerequisites.jsx' import PrerequisiteQuickstartGuideComplete from '/docs/components/prerequisites/_quickstart_completed.mdx' import IfYouStillNeedToSetupGX from '/docs/components/prerequisites/_if_you_still_need_to_setup_gx.md'

-To Validate data we must first define a set of Expectations for that data to be Validated against.
-In this guide, you'll learn how to create Expectations and interactively edit them Validating each against a Batch of data.
-Validating your Expectations as you define them allows you to quickly determine if the Expectations are suitable for our data, and identify where changes might be necessary.
+In this guide, you'll learn how to create Expectations and interactively edit the resulting Expectation Suite.

 :::info Does this process edit my data?
 No.  The interactive method used to create and edit Expectations does not edit or alter the Batch data.